patrickvandesluis/tiny_url/README.md

-# Custom Url Shortener
+# Simple Custom Url Shortener

 Created by Patrick van de Sluis.

-## Install
+## Todo

-- Copy .env.example to prod.env and customize.
-- Run docker-compose for prod yaml.
-- Setup reverse proxy on nginx.
+- Add catch when suffix is not found.
+- Dynamic fix for "build_absolute_uri" when running behind proxy.